 Joanna Brooks is associate professor in Population Health and Program Director of the Masters of Health Services Administration at the University of Kansas Medical Center.
 She is a medical sociologist and health services researcher with specific expertise in qualitative methodologies, palliative care, and health care workforce and delivery.
 After completing her PhD in Sociology at the University of Pennsylvania, she completed a postdoctoral fellowship as a Robert Wood Johnson Foundation Scholar in Health Policy Research at Harvard University, where she trained in an interdisciplinary environment with scholars studying innovative approaches to health care, medical education, primary care, and health care teams.
 Cross-trained in both pure social science and interdisciplinary environments, she is committed to using her theoretical knowledge and training as a social scientist in order to understand complex problems in health care, especially those that evade simple answers, such as end of life care issues.
 In EOLinPLACE, Joanna is collaborator and local co-PI of the project in the US.

-Andrea Bruno de Sousa is a postdoctoral researcher of the EOLinPLACE project at the University of Coimbra.
+Andrea Bruno de Sousa has worked as postdoctoral researcher of the EOLinPLACE project at the University of Coimbra from May 2022 to February 2023 and is involved in the project as external collaborator since then.
 She is a health psychologist with a PhD in Dynamics of Health and Welfare from Linköping University and NOVA National School of Public Health (2021).
 Andrea also holds a MSc in Psychology and Health from the University of the West England (2014) and a fellowship in Leadership Education in Neurodevelopmental Disorder from the Eunice Kennedy Shriver Center at the University of Massachusetts Medical School (2009).
 Andrea’s main research interests are complex health issues, family related subjects and lay people’s perspectives.
-In the EOLinPLACE project Andrea contributes to various components of the research work, including the development of protocols and methods, data collection, analysis and writing of reports.
+In the EOLinPLACE project Andrea has contributed to various components of the research work, including the development of protocols and methods, data collection, analysis and writing of reports.

 Dorothy Olet is an invited assistant investigator at the Faculty of Medicine of University of Coimbra who will undertake her PhD as part of the EOLinPLACE Project.
 She is based and works in Uganda, locally supervised by Liz Namukwaya.
 Dorothy is also palliative care lecturer at the Institute of Hospice and Palliative Care in Africa, affiliated to Makerere University, in Kampala, where she supervises undergraduate and posgraduate students in palliative care.
 She holds a first degree in Medicine from Mbarara University of Science and Technology (MUST 2001) and a Masters in Public Health Methodology (MPHM) from Université Libre de Bruxelles (2007).
 Dorothy’s research interests are in improving the quality of life of patients with palliative care needs, especially children.
 The focus of her PhD dissertation will be on the diversity of end of life pathways among children with life-threatening conditions.